Commercial paper (CP)

-Commercial paper is an unsecured promissory note issued by a firm to raise funds for a short period, varying from 90 days to 364 days.
+Commercial paper (CP) is an unsecured promissory note issued by a firm to raise funds for a short period, varying from 90 days to 364 days.
 It is issued by one firm to other business firms, insurance companies, pension funds and banks.
 The amount raised by CP is generally very large.
 The firms having good credit rating can only issue the CP.
 Reserve Bank of India (RBI) regulates CP.

 1. No restrictive conditions: